Daw Khin Kyi Foundation: 2021 Myanmar coup d'état

-On 10 February 2021, in the aftermath of the 2021 Myanmar coup d'état, the military-led Bureau of Special Investigation (BSI) raided the foundation's Yangon office without a search warranti.
+On 10 February 2021, in the aftermath of the 2021 Myanmar coup d'état, the military-led Bureau of Special Investigation (BSI) raided the foundation's Yangon office without a search warrant.
 BSI officials seized computers, financial records, and bank statements during the raid.
-Moe Zaw Oo, who is a member of the Peace Commission set up by Suu Kyi's government, and Thant Thaw Kaung, a publisher known for advocating for libraries, were detained.
+Moe Zaw Oo, a member of the Peace Commission set up by Suu Kyi's government, and Thant Thaw Kaung, a publisher known for advocating for libraries, were detained.
 Aung San Suu Kyi was charged under Section 55 of the Anti-Corruption Law, claiming that 1.86 acres of land and building in University Avenue Road was rented at a lower rate by abusing her position to open the headquarters of Daw Khin Kyi Foundation.

 On 17 March 2021, Myanmar Radio and Television released a video file showing that Maung Weik, who is the chairman of Sae Paing Co., Ltd., had given the Daw Khin Kyi Foundation $550,000 illegally.
 According to media reports, Maung Weik announced a voluntary donation to the Daw Khin Kyi Foundation according to his wishes in the Naypyitaw Special Court on May 31, 2022, in connection with a USD 550,000 donation for the Daw Khin Kyi Foundation, which has filed a corruption lawsuit against Aung San Suu Kyi by SAC.
 Many media reported that "he repeatedly said in the court that the case for cash donations was not for bribery, and only to show sympathy as he lost his father and grandfather due to cancer disease".